kvnjnr31/ScholarFlow-NLP/README.md

-# LithSynthesizer
+# ScholarFlow

-LithSynthesizer is a modular academic research toolkit designed to help scholars collect, analyze, and summarize scientific literature.
+ScholarFlow is a modular academic research toolkit designed to help scholars collect, analyze, and summarize scientific literature.
 It integrates tools such as Mendeley, PyPaperBot, and litstudy for a full-spectrum literature review workflow.

 ## Features